TwoFin/Beyond_Infinity/README.md

 ## Current Features and Functions Detailed

 ### Display name contsruction based on IDP attributes
-If the participant has IDP attibutes, display name (overlay text) is contructed: jobtitle surname | department
+If the participant has IDP attibutes, display name (overlay text) is constructed: jobtitle surname | department

 ### VMR treatment based on service_tag
 Service tags are deiminated by underscore '_' to produce variables to use for treament i.e.:

-"allAdf" is a single variable
+"allDept" is a single variable

 "department_Airforce" is separated into two variables: "department" & "Airforce"

 Then these are processed: